FeelingCoding/MwfTableViewController/README.md

 The above example shows how bad it can become when the types of cell to display grow.
 It can become big nightmare to maintain.

-Hence, `MwfTableViewController` implemented a method `tableView:cellForObject:` trying to improve the big-fat-messy `tableView:cellForRowAtIndexPath:` method you may have.
+Hence, `MwfTableViewController` implemented a method `tableView:cellForObject:atIndexPath:` trying to improve the big-fat-messy `tableView:cellForRowAtIndexPath:` method you may have.
 By default, `MwfTableViewController` implements `tableView:cellForRowAtIndexPath:` by calling `MwfTableData` and the method.

    ```objective-c